gudatr/libpq-node-perf/README.md

 let escaped = pool.escapeWildcards(input)
 ```
 This will escape characters that would otherwise be considered as patterns.
-You can define your escape character in the ClientConfig
+You can define your escape character in the ClientConfig of the pool constructor.

 ### Prepare Identifiers
 You can choose names for your prepared queries of course, but normally you would not care about the concrete name.